dimi-fn/Various-Data-Science-Scripts/Miscellaneous/README.md

-## Content Optimization
+# Content Optimization

-* How search engines and consumers view webpages
+It all about how search engines and consumers view webpages, including yours

+There is a need for:
 * Clarity and quality: people tend to share with other people content that they *like*, find *useful* and *relevant*, and content that they *trust*

-* Good website **structure**: categorize and clarify your content in and across your web pages
+* Good website **structure** and layout: categorize and clarify your content in and across your web pages clearly both from business's and customer's perspective

+## Optimizing Textual Elements